WHAT is the Carbon Watchers project?

 https://zerocarbonshropshire.org/zcsplan to give the background to why Shropshire needs to reduce its carbon footprint.

-Lots of information here on how to decide the best low carbon choices to make, good ideas and links to other groups and businesses working on the same goal, to reduce their carbon footprint.
+Lots of information here, and on the following for help on how to decide the best low carbon choices to make, good ideas and links to other groups and businesses working on the same goal, to reduce their carbon footprint.:

-- The percentage of residents whose footprints have gone up, down or remained the same over a year.
-(This can be collected on a postcode/parish level.)
+- The percentage of group members whose footprints have gone up, down or remained the same over a year.